- 1. Geese Abandon Their Eggs In Search Of Food And Water

 But like chickens or ducks, raising them also has some challenges you will have to deal with.

 Some of those challenges include the geese abandoning their eggs.

 However, this is very rare as most geese make better mothers than even hens.

-1. In A Search For Food And Water
+1. Geese Abandon Their Eggs In Search Of Food And Water

 2. Geese Mothering Instinct